 Chartered Institute of Taxation (CIOT)

-The CIOT provides a dedicated section for its members on anti-money laundering and terrorist financing.
+The CIOT provides a dedicated section for its members on anti-money laundering and counter-terrorist financing.

 Institute of Money Laundering Prevention Officers (IMPLO)

 The IMLPO was established in 2001 as a forum for anti-money laundering practitioners.